Raxvis/nativemodels/README.md

 ### strict

-The strict option `default(false)` allows you to throw an error is the inital object you are assigning has extra keys.
+The strict option `default: false` allows you to throw an error if the inital object you are assigning has extra keys.
 This is useful for validating data structure when coming from an unknown source

 ```js
 const { createModel } = require('nativemodels');